2KU77B0N3S/hll-geofences/README.md

 # HLL Geofences for Advanced Seeding

 This repository provides scripts for managing seeding configurations for Hell Let Loose (HLL) servers using geofencing.
-It supports two configurations: **Midcap Seeding** (midcap-only gameplay) and **Last Cap Seeding** (last capture point blocked).
+It supports two configurations: **Midcap Seeding** (midcap-only gameplay) and **Last Cap Seeding** (last two enemy lines blocked).
 The scripts can be deployed using Docker and optionally controlled via a Discord bot.

 ## Features